MangoBee/blog/content/SupervisedLearning_Summary_TuyenPham.md

 > - To achieve higher accuracy, the best way is to test out different algorithms and try different parameters within each algorithm -> the best one can be selected by **cross validation**.
 > 	- Evaluation parameter: accuracy, training time, linearity, number of parameters and special cases
 > 	- Vergleich zu Kenzahlen für Klassifikatoren: Genauigkeit, Sensitivität und Spezifität, Positiver und negativer Vorhersagewert, F1-Score
-### K-Nearest neighbors %% fold %%
+### K-Nearest neighbors
 - An algorithm is said to be a lazy learner if it simply stores the tuples of the training set and waits until the test tuple is given.
 - Based on learning by analogy, k-NN compares a given test tuple with training tuples that are similar to it.
-- When given an unknown tuple, a k-NN classifier searches the pattern space for the **k training tuples** that are closet to the unknown tuple. %% fold %%
+- When given an unknown tuple, a k-NN classifier searches the pattern space for the **k training tuples** that are closet to the unknown tuple.
 	- Dieser Wert klein gewählt, so ist das Ergebnis sehr stark von der unmittelbaren Umgebung des Datenpunktes, und damit von eventuellen Ausreißern, abhängig.
 	- If k is chosen too large, many neighboring points and thus a large radius will be included in the classification, which also has a negative effect.
 - "closeness" is defined regarding a distance metric, such as Euclidean distance.
-- A good value for K is determined experimentally. %% fold %%
+- A good value for K is determined experimentally.
 	- In der Praxis ist es sinnvoll, den Klassifikator mit verschiedenen Werten für k zu testen und dann **einen möglichst kleinen Wert für k** zu wählen, der noch robuste Ergebnisse liefert.
 Generell gilt, größere Datensätze mit einer höheren Anzahl an Datenpunkten jeder Klasse ermöglichen größere Werte von k und sind damit robuster.
 - die Klassifikationszeit, also die Zeit für die Klassifizierung eines einzelnen Datenpunktes, linear von der Gesamtanzahl der Datenpunkte abhängt. -> k-nearest-Neighbor-Algorithmus ist daher für sehr große Datensätze problematisch.
 - Auslegung point: k-Neighbor.
-### Decision Tree %% fold %%
+### Decision Tree
-#### How Does the Decision Tree Algorithm Work? %% fold %%
+#### How Does the Decision Tree Algorithm Work?
 The basic idea behind any decision tree algorithm is as follows:
 1. Select the best attribute using Attribute Selection Measures (ASM) to split the records.
 2. Make that attribute a decision node and breaks the dataset into smaller subsets.
-3. Start tree building by repeating this process recursively for each child until one of the conditions will match: %% fold %%
+3. Start tree building by repeating this process recursively for each child until one of the conditions will match:
     - All the tuples belong to the same attribute value.
     - There are no more remaining attributes.
     - There are no more instances.

 ![How does the Decision Tree Algorithm Work?](https://images.datacamp.com/image/upload/f_auto,q_auto:best/v1545934190/2_btay8n.png)

-#### Attribute Selection Measures %% fold %%
+#### Attribute Selection Measures
 - Not quiet understand
-### Theorie der Dimensionalität %% fold %%
+### Theorie der Dimensionalität
 > [!question]- Is there any approach to reduce dimensionality to discrete/categorical features?
 > Yes, dimensionality reduction approaches can be applied to datasets with discrete features.
 However, the choice of method may vary based on the nature of the data and the specific characteristics of the discrete features.
 Here are a few common approaches:
 >